Greenland shark: Life history

-The Greenland shark has the longest known lifespan of all vertebrate species.
+The Greenland shark has the longest known lifespan of all vertebrates.
 It is estimated that the species has a lifespan of at least 272 years, with the oldest individual estimated to be 392 ± 120 years of age.
 Estimates of age were made using radiocarbon dating of crystals within the lenses of their eyes.
 Greenland sharks are estimated to reach sexual maturity around 150 years of age when females measure around 4.19 ± 0.04 m and males measure around 2.84 ± 0.06 m.
 One Greenland shark was tagged off the coast of Greenland in 1936 and recaptured in 1952.
 Its measurements suggest that Greenland sharks grow at a rate of 0.5–1 cm per year.
 Efforts to conserve Greenland sharks are particularly important due to their extreme longevity, long maturation periods, and the heightened population sensitivity of large sharks.
 There are also efforts to understand exceptional Greenland shark longevity on the molecular level.
-Several published works suggest that expansion of transposable elements may play a crucial role.
+Several published works suggest that expansion of transposable elements may play a crucial role as does immune enhancement, cancer resistance, DNA repair and unique amino acid substitutions in the globular domain of linker histone H1.0 that might enhance chromatin stability.
 The longer duration and complexity of the female maturation reflect sex differences in reproductive biology.
 Females undergo seven distinct maturation stages: immature, developing, ripening, early gravid, midterm gravid, late gravid, and postnatal.
 Males undergo three stages: immature, maturing, and mature.
 These additional stages in females are necessary for their larger size, preparation for pregnancy, and the eventual birth of a large number of pups.

 Reproduction

 Greenland sharks are born alive (a process known as ovoviviparity) after an estimated gestation period of 8–18 years.
 This extremely long gestation rate is crucial to understanding effective conservation strategies around the Greenland shark.
-Given the ongoing fishing pressures on Greenland sharks, their prolonged long gestation period and slow reproductive rate may severely limit their ability to recover from overfishing.
+Given the ongoing fishing pressures on Greenland sharks, their long gestation period and slow reproductive rate may severely limit their ability to recover from overfishing.

 Estimates of litter size have varied across studies.
 Some suggest that this species produces up to 10 pups per litter, each initially measuring some 38–42 cm in length.
 Based on these estimates, Greenland sharks may have between 200 and 700 pups during their lifetimes.
 Within a Greenland shark's uterus, villi serve a key function in supplying oxygen to embryos.
 Oxygen supply is proposed to be a major limiting factor in the size of litters.

-Other studies, however, which take into account ovarian data and analysis of other squaliform shark species, have estimated that Greenland sharks may produce from 200 to 324 pups per litter, each pup measuring from 35–45 cm in length.
+Other studies, however, which take into account ovarian data and analysis of other squaliform shark species, have estimated that Greenland sharks may produce up to 10 pups per litter, each pup measuring from 35–45 cm in length.
 The same study also confirms that Greenland shark embryos develop inside the uterus without a placenta.